Written by Sean McPheat |

 The salesperson of today is a problem-solver who works in conjunction with the prospect to identify any issues that his organisation has and then uses that information to present solutions to the prospect’s problems or situations.
 Before you make your sales presentation, the tricky part of this situation is ensuring that the problem that the prospect is attempting to solve is the actual problem that exists.

 For example, when you first speak to a prospect, she might say that she needs a specific type of software.
 You could just make a presentation on the software and that would be the end of it.
-Or instead, you could ask the prospect questions in order to determine what the problem is that they are trying to solve.
+Or instead, you could ask the prospect some probing sales questions to determine what the problem is that they are trying to solve.
 Then during your sales presentation, you will be able to:

 The final point above may not seem like a solution you would want to offer.
 But the fact is that telling a prospect the truth will establish you as a reliable, trustworthy source of information for the next time they need something.